GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 ## Features

-- View the disassembly from compiling HLSL, SPIR-V and Vulkan (GLSL) shaders down to AMD IL and AMD GCN ISA.
+- View the disassembly from compiling HLSL, SPIR-V and Vulkan (GLSL) shaders down to AMD IL and AMD GCN/RDNA ISA.
-- View the disassembly from compiling AMD IL shaders to AMD GCN ISA.
+- View the disassembly from compiling AMD IL shaders to AMD GCN/RDNA ISA.
 - The current word selection is used as entry function of your shader.
 - The shader model / shader type and the target architecture are chosen via drop down menus.
 - The last command per shader is saved and can be replayed.
 This allows you to spot the impact your code changes have on the ISA.